We noted you are experiencing viewing problems

 be monophasic with

-a single node and
+a single nadir and improvement,

 They may be focal,

-multifocal, or generalized.
+multifocal, or generalised.

-They may be pure motor,
+They may be pure motor, pure

-pure sensory, or
+sensory, or sensory-motor,

-sensory motor and they may
+and they may affect proximal

-distal muscles, or both.
+or distal muscles, or both.

 Furthermore, the pathology can